-Thank you, Chairman Menendez, Ranking Member Corker, and distinguished members of the Committee.
+Thank you, Chairman Perdue and Senator Kaine, for presiding over today's hearing.
+I would also like to thank Chairman Corker, Ranking Member Menendez, and the distinguished members of the Committee.
 It is an honor and a privilege to be here, as President Obama's nominee for Executive Director of the International Bank for Reconstruction and Development.
-I have enjoyed meeting some of you and your staff in the last few weeks, and I look forward to answering your questions today.
+I have enjoyed meeting some of you and your staff during the confirmation process, and I look forward to answering any questions you might have.